 The Tequila Sunrise is very easy to make, but it must be constructed precisely in order to achieve the desired sunrise look.
 Tequila and then orange juice (fresh is best) are added to a highball glass filled with ice.
 Grenadine is applied last, but due to its density, it sinks to the bottom, creating a red layer at the base of the glass.
 If you want to spruce up the drink, skip the bottled bright-red grenadine available on store shelves and try making your own.
 It’s an easy exercise that’s worth the effort, as it imbues the cocktail with a richer flavor.

-You don’t have to be a rock star to enjoy the Tequila Sunrise.
-It’s sweet, refreshing and delicious, so mix one up whenever the mood strikes.
+You don’t have to be a rock star to enjoy this tequila cocktail.
+It’s sweet, refreshing and delicious, so mix one whenever the mood strikes.
 But putting on a Rolling Stones or Eagles record will really complete that ’70s vibe.